Complex abstract Wiener spaces: Prerequisites

 \section{Prerequisites}

 In this section we will define Banach space valued random elements.
-As the Banach space in question may be complex, we first discuss complex random variables in Section \ref{ssec:cx_rv}.
-Then we will speak about the measurability and (Bochner) integrability of a Banach space valued function in Section \ref{ssec:measurable}.
-In Section \ref{ssec:gaussian_fields} the underlying measure space will be a probability space, and we will give some results on Gaussian fields.
-This includes a modified proof of Fernique's Theorem \ref{thm:fernique} to hold also for the complex case.
-Section \ref{ssec:AWS} defines abstract Wiener spaces, and finally in Section \ref{ssec:real_struc} we will introduce the necessary structure to compare complex Gaussian fields to real ones.
+As the Banach space in question may be complex, we define complex random variables and discuss language to describe both real and complex random variables in Section \ref{ssec:cx_rv}.
+Within this general framework we define Gaussian fields over $\K \in \{\R, \C\}$ in Section \ref{ssec:gaussian_fields}, and $\K$-abstract Wiener spaces in Section \ref{ssec:AWS}.
+Finally, Section \ref{ssec:real_struc} introduces the necessary structure to compare complex Gaussian fields to real ones.

+We will not explicitly talk about the underlying probability space $(\Omega, \F, \P)$ with integral $\E = \int_\Omega \cdot \d\P$.
+We will assume it to be large enough to support our random elements.